sfo-project/3D-flow-in-circular-pipe-laminar/Docs/Fluent/Simulation.md

 > **_In simple words: Current tutorial teaches users to fish, rather than giving them a fish._**

 ## Setting up a CFD simulation has following four steps:

+1. ###### Setup Model/s:
+According to the physics of the flow field user will select required model/s to simulate the flow.

+2. ###### Setup Working Fluid/s & Solid/s:
+User will define the physical and thermodynamical properties of the working fluid/s and solid/s in the problem.

+3. ###### Setup Boundary & Zone Conditions:
+Solving the governing equations of the flow (i.e. system of partial differential equations) requires well-defined boundary conditions within the CFD domain.
+These conditions are selected and defined in this step.

+4. ###### Setup Solution Methods:
+In CFD simulations the governing equations of the flow are solve numerically.
+Based on the physics of the problem appropriate numerical schemes and solution methods are selected at this step.

-The summary of the steps to take for CFD simulation setup for problem of laminar flow in a circular pipe are as follows:
+In the following section the details for the above four steps for the CFD simulation setup for **3D Laminar Flow in a Circular Pipe** are explained in great details.
+It should be noted that the path for defining conditions and other settings are provided in `command line` format.
+Users can access exact same settings and options by following the provided path via the tree of progress or pull down menu in ANSYS FLUENT.
+The summary of the steps to take for CFD simulation setup for problem of 2D laminar flow over a flat plate are as follows:

  1-  `/define/models/steady`
  2-  `/define/models/solver/pressure-based`